InsightSoftwareConsortium/ITK/CONTRIBUTING.md

 there are any new warnings or errors, submit a follow-up patch as soon as possible.

-When a patch is submitted, macOS-Clang, Windows-MSVC, and Linux-GCC builds will start.
-Once they have finished, the build robots will make a comment on the patch with a link to their results visualized in CDash and mark the patch set as `Verified +1` or `Not Verified -1`.
-The results are submitted by the Kitware Build Robot Gerrit user.
+When a patch is submitted, macOS-AppleClang, Windows-MSVC, and Linux-GCC builds will automatically start for members of *InsightSoftwareConsortium* GitHub Organization.
+To become a member of the *InsightSoftwareConsortium* GitHub organization, please make a request on [ITK's Discourse](https://discourse.itk.org).
+Members can also start builds for new contributor pull request with commands described below.

+Once the builds start, Jenkins will make a comment in the pull request with a link that displays the build's progress and the current build console output.
+After the builds have been completed, Jenkins will label the build as a success if no build errors, build warnings, or test failures occurred.
+A link to the CDash page for the builds will also be provided.
+The CDash page quickly shows where any warnings or errors occured.

-Builds can be spawned by adding the following comments to a patch set in Gerrit.
+Builds can be spawned by *InsightSoftwareConsortium* members by adding the following comments to a pull request set on GitHub.

   * `request build: all`
-  * `request build: osx`
+  * `request build: macos`
   * `request build: linux`
   * `request build: windows`
   * `request build: python`
-  * `request build: power8`
-  * `request build: cpp11`
-  * `request build: cpp14`

 Merge a Topic
 -------------